-Baron & Budd Files 87 Additional Suits Against the Chemours Company and Dupont for Groundwater Contamination Near Fayetteville, NC
+Baron & Budd Files More Than 200 Additional Groundwater Contamination Suits Against the Chemours Company and Dupont

 FAYETTEVILLE, NC – The nationally recognized attorneys from Baron & Budd, P.C. alongside Seagle Law have filed lawsuits against the Chemours Company and Dupont on behalf of 87 individuals who own property near the Fayetteville Works plant.
 These lawsuits have been filed as part of a consolidated action where hundreds of similar lawsuits are currently being litigated.
 According to the lawsuit, Chemours and Dupont have contaminated the groundwater near the Fayetteville Works plant with toxic per- and polyfluoroalkyl substances (PFASs), including GenX.
 Many private drinking water wells have been affected by this contamination.